jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

     class="string row"
 %}

+The Mixolydian mode describes the harmonic environment of the **V chord**.

+** Mixolydian** is the only diatonic
+**major** mode with a **b7**.

 The b7 interval is kind of a gritty sound.
 It is common in blues,
 and well-known as a way to add dissonance to a chord.
 The interval between the major 3&#x302; and the b7&#x302; is a tritone, and the basic sound of a dominant 7 chord.

+To get familiar with the sound of this mode, play a V chord, then play the parent major scale starting from the chord root to the octave above it, `5-6-7-1-2-3-4-5`
+(remembering the semitone between 3-4 and 7-1), and then play another V chord.
+Improvise for awhile within those notes, dwelling on the 5&#x302; as "home".

+Pay particular attention to the unique sound of the b7 in this mode.
+It's the 4&#x302; degree of the parent major key.
+In G Mixolydian (the fifth mode of C major), it's the F note.
+This sound is the defining characteristic of the Mixolydian mode.

+To compare the sound of this mode to others in the key of C major, play an F chord with its root on the 5th string 8th fret, assemble the tetrachord on the 5th and 6th strings starting from the root of the chord, and then play another F.

 ## (7) Locrian